boomanaiden154/eec172-final-project/index.md

 We ran into two main challenges: getting DMA working, and getting our temperature/humidity sensor to work.
 Getting DMA working was quite challenging.
 We found the documentation underspecified.
 We were able to find some examples online of other people using DMA for SPI on the CC3200, but it took a while to understand the right flags and values to set to get things working.
-First off we found we were missing a \texttt{UDMAInit()} call after maybe an hour of investigation.
+First off we found we were missing a `UDMAInit()` call after maybe an hour of investigation.
 It was a simple fix, but extremely easy to miss.
 Next, thins appeared to be partially working.
 When we used DMA to write data over SPI, we could see some pixels appear on the screen, but we never seemed to be able to write more than a row or two of data.
 Eventually we decided to minimize the buffer size to see if that got things fixed, and to our surprise, everything started working.